Piet Legierse

 Petrus Antonius Aegidius Gerardus "Piet" Legierse (born 27 February 1946) is a retired Dutch road cyclist who was active between 1965 and 1973.
-He won the Olympia's Tour in 1969 and one stage of Tour de Luxembourg in 1970.
+He won the Olympia's Tour in 1969 and one stage of the Tour de Luxembourg in 1970.
 He married the cyclist Trudy Steenvoort in 1968 or 1969.

-In the 1973 International Peace Race, he was part of the team of the Netherlands (with Ewert Diepeveen, Co Hoogedoorn, Henk Smits, Hermanus Lenferink and Comelius Boersma).
+In the 1973 International Peace Race, he was part of the Netherlands team (with Ewert Diepeveen, Co Hoogedoorn, Henk Smits, Hermanus Lenferink and Cornelius Boersma).